 Lewisville Regional Park is Clark County’s oldest park and often considered its flagship park.
-The Works Progress Administration developed the 154-acre park during the Great Depression.
+The Works Progress Administration developed the 159-acre park during the Great Depression.
+The park was listed on the National Register of Historic Places in 1986 and on the Clark County Heritage Register in 1987.

 Outdoor activities abound including fishing, picnicking and horseshoes.
 There is one main baseball field and several play fields, playgrounds and restrooms throughout the park.